What is IgG?

 What causes IgG subclass deficiency?

-Thepattern of inheritance connected with this disorder is not known.
+The pattern of inheritance connected with IgG subclass deficiency is not known.
 IgG subclass deficiency can affect both males and females.
-However, partial gene deletions have been discovered in some patients with selective IgA deficiency.
+Partial gene deletion may prove to be a cause of IgG subclass deficiency (and is a known cause of selective IgA deficiency).

 What are the signs and symptoms of IgG subclass deficiency?